Rising Suicide Rates in Menopausal Women: Seek Help, You're Not Alone

 HELP THEM CONNECT

-Connecting the person with the Samaritans or similar group or other community resources can give them a safety net when they need it.
-You can also help them reach out to a trusted family member, friend, spiritual
+Connecting a person with Samaritans or community resources provides a safety net.
+You can also help them contact a trusted family member, friend, spiritual advisor, or mental health professional.

 FOLLOW